-‘Carving Communities in Stone: Inscriptions as Media of Hellenistic Inter-City Relationships’ (working title) is an individual PhD project, funded by the Dutch research council (NWO), running from September 2015 to 2021.
+‘Carving Communities in Stone: Inscriptions as Media of Hellenistic Inter-City Relationships’ (working title) is an individual PhD project, funded by the Dutch research council (NWO), running from September 2015 to 2023.
 It is conducted at the University of Groningen under supervision of Professors Onno van Nijf (Chair of Ancient History), Luis Lobo-Guerrero (Chair of History and Theory of International Relations) and Christina Williamson (Assistant Professor in Ancient History).

 The main question that this project seeks to answer, is how inscriptions that recorded inter-polis interactions in the Hellenistic world functioned as a medium for the formation of a sense of community between cities.

-By shedding light on this question my research not only contributes to our knowledge on the Hellenistic world, but also to our understanding of the creation of communities that cross national borders in general.
+By shedding light on this question my research not only contributes to our knowledge on the Hellenistic world, but also to our understanding of the creation of communities that cross state borders in general.
 A prime example is the contemporary idea of a collective European identity, and how it could take a sustainable shape in the context of diverse cultural influence.

 As material, I have used the inscriptions from two Hellenistic cities, which serve as case studies: Kos, an island in the Aegean Sea; and Priene, a city on the Turkish coast near the island Samos.
 These cities form excellent test cases, since they both flourished in the Hellenistic period and each of them provides a large corpus of decree and decree-like inscriptions recording inter-city relationships.

-After the death of Alexander the Great, his empire fell apart under various kings.
+After the death of Alexander the Great, his empire fell apart in various kingdoms.
 After this fragmentation, the Greek world would never again reach political unity on a similar scale as under Alexander’s leadership.
 Yet increasingly, the various existing and newly founded cities in this enormous area started to connect with each other.
 Greek temples, theatres and market squares came to dominate the civic environments of new as well as old cities throughout the area of Alexander’s conquests, and Greek political structure as well as the Greek language became the norm in many of them.

 The idea for this project was born from the realisation that at about the same time, the Hellenistic world saw an enormous rise in the production of inscriptions that record contacts between Greek cities.
-Good examples of such inscriptions are records of cities exchanging judges and of official festival visitors, records of arbitration in conflicts between cities, treaties, and honorific decrees for citizens of other cities.
+Good examples of such inscriptions are records of cities exchanging judges and official festival visitors, records of arbitration in conflicts between cities, treaties, and honorific decrees for citizens of other cities.
 Written in Greek and remarkably uniform in shape, formulas and idiom, these inscriptions are yet another hallmark of the cultural integration of the Hellenistic world.

-My research aims to contribute to our understanding of the development of connectivity and uniformity between cities in the first part of the Hellenistic period (ca. 330-150 BCE).
+My research aims to contribute to our understanding of the development and maintenance of connectivity and uniformity between cities in the first part of the Hellenistic period (ca. 330-150 BCE).
 Since inscriptions were an important medium for inter-city contacts in this period, my central question is what function these textual monuments had in this community-building process.
 How did publishing texts on stone contribute to the cultural convergence and connectivity of these cities?
 How did inscriptions promote the creation of a sustainable Greek community, despite the lack of political unity?